 With the support of Outward Bound’s Intercept program, and the dedicated involvement of both students and their families, relationships start fresh, perceived limitations are overcome, new opportunities emerge and new futures are created.

-The expedition is designed to be a challenging 20 to 28-day expedition focused on:
+The expedition is designed to be a challenging 28-day adventure focused on:

 During the wilderness portion students will be rock climbing and backpacking.
 Rock climbing pushes students to step outside their comfort zones, communicate and trust their new crewmates.
 With a focus on safety, this course activity will start with the basics, such as working with ropes and learning to tie knots.
 Depending on the weather and group dynamics, students will then move on to learning the basics of bouldering and then progress to a top-rope climb or rappel.
 Students may also engage in a high ropes obstacle course to further foster group dynamics and teamwork.
 With the backpacking component, Instructors teach participants about map and compass navigation, expedition planning, weather forecasting and how to minimize the impact on the land by using Leave No Trace techniques.